 I want to put into the world something that makes people think, question and dream.
 Isn’t that, in the end, what art is all about?

-I just graduated with a BFA in Fashion Design from Parsons School of Design, where I spent the past year working on my thesis collection Azaadi, which was inspired by honour killings and domestic violence amongst underprivileged women in Pakistan.
+I graduated with a BFA in Fashion Design from Parsons School of Design in 2018, where I spent the past year working on my thesis collection Azaadi, which was inspired by honour killings and domestic violence amongst underprivileged women in Pakistan.
 The narrative of my collection quickly transformed itself into what it means to be a Pakistani woman in general, and the struggles, judgement and opinions we have to face, no matter what our background.
 My journey made me question so much about what I thought I knew about my country, its people, and my relationship - as a woman and through my privilege - to the place where I am from.
 These are themes I hope to continue working on and representing in my art moving forward.

 If you would like to reach out, for business inquiries or just to say hello, please email me at email@example.com, or contact me here: